-Case Study Mitigation or Adaptation Description Financial Actors Project/ Investment Amount Catalyses Private Investment Catalyses Private Flows Blended Finance Archetype Income Level of Project Country 37 The Yaeda - Eyasi Landscape project Both This project leverages carbon markets for the protection of Tanzanian forests for the benefit of Indigenous Peoples, wildlife and the climate Philanthropy, private donors and impact investors Capital costs: \$300,000 Annual budget: \$575,000 Yes No Carbon Credits LMIC 38 Adaptation SME Accelerator Program (ASAP) Adaptation Grant-funded accelerator supporting early-stage companies to improve investment readiness and connect with commercial investors.
+Case Study Mitigation or Adaptation Description Financial Actors Project/ Investment Amount Catalyses Private Investment Blended Finance Archetype Income Level of Project Country 35 Rio Tinto QMM Renewable Energy Project Mitigation Construction of a renewable energy plant to support the Rio Tinto mine.
+The renewable energy project will be able to meet up to 60% of the mine's annual electricity demand and will be able to fully power the mine during periods of peak renewable energy generation.
+Corporate Expenditure Private Equity Not disclosed Yes Equity funded on a commercial basis + Senior Debt added at the parent company level.
+LIC 36 Low Carbon Cooling for Small Hold Farmers in India Both This Indian startup provides cooling services through the provision of cooling equipment to users through a variety of financing models such as upfront purchase, leasing or community funding models.
+Since founding Ecozen Solutions has raised a total of \$14.07M in venture capital and debt through 8 funding rounds Venture Capital Philanthropy, private donors and impact investors Bilateral and Multilateral Development Partners & Development Finance Institutions ∼\$14 million Yes Venture Capital series A and B funding LMIC 37 The Yaeda- Eyasi Landscape project Both This project leverages carbon markets for the protection of Tanzanian forests for the benefit of Indigenous Peoples, wildlife and the climate Philanthropy, private donors and impact investors Capital costs: \$300,000 Annual budget: \$575,000 Yes Carbon Credits LMIC 38 Adaptation SME Accelerator Program (ASAP) Adaptation Grant-funded accelerator supporting early-stage companies to improve investment readiness and connect with commercial investors.
 Aims to identify, integrate, and accelerate small businesses in developing countries that are producing climate adaptation and resilience technologies and solutions.
-Bilateral, Multilateral &amp; Development Finance Institution (Philanthropy, private donors and impact investors) ~\$2.5 million No No Grant-funded support to unlock equity and debt for SMEs Various 39 African Integrated Climate Risk Management Programme Adaptation Programme will build, strengthen and scale up the resilience and adaptive capacities of smallholder farmers and rural communities in seven countries in the Sahel.
+Bilateral and Multilateral Development Partners & Development Finance Institutions (Philanthropy, private donors and impact investors) ~\$2.5 million No Grant-funded support to unlock equity and debt for SMEs Various 39 African Integrated Climate Risk Management Programme Adaptation Programme will build, strengthen and scale up the resilience and adaptive capacities of smallholder farmers and rural communities in seven countries in the Sahel.
 It will provide capacity building and institutional development on integrated climate risk management by reducing obstacles to accessing agricultural insurance for governments and smallholder farmers, thereby enhancing resilience.
-Bilateral, Multilateral & Development Finance Institutions \$143 million No No Grants LICs 40 Accelerating Impacts of CGIAR Climate Research for Africa (AICCRA) Adaptation AICCRA works to make climate information services and climate- smart agriculture more accessible to millions of smallholder farmers across Africa.
-Bilateral, Multilateral & Development Finance Institution \$60 million No No Grants LICs 41 Excellence in Agronomy for Sustainable Intensification and Climate Change Adaptation Adaptation This research initiative aims to deliver an increase in productivity and quality per unit of input (agronomic gain) for millions of smallholder farming households in prioritized farming systems by 2030, with an emphasis on women and young farmers, showing a measurable impact on food and nutrition security, income, resource use, soil health, climate resilience and climate change mitigation.
-Bilateral, Multilateral &amp; Development Finance Institution Philanthropy, private donors and impact investors \$75 million No No Grants LICs & MICs 42 Wind Farm Gulf of Suez Mitigation Concessional loan and technical assistance grants from MDBs to support design, construction, and commissioning of a large-size 252 MW onshore wind farm, including electrical 33/220 kV substation.
-Bilateral, Multilateral &amp; Development Finance Institutions Public Balance Sheet ~\$300 million No No Public balance sheet finance.
-LMIC
+Bilateral and Multilateral Development Partners & Development Finance Institutions \$143 million No Grants LICs 40 Accelerating Impacts of CGIAR Climate Research for Africa (AICCRA) Adaptation AICCRA works to make climate information services and climate-smart agriculture more accessible to millions of smallholder farmers across Africa.
+Bilateral and Multilateral Development Partners & Development Finance Institutions \$60 million No Grants LICs 41 Excellence in Agronomy for Sustainable Intensification and Climate Change Adaptation Adaptation This research initiative aims to deliver an increase in productivity and quality per unit of input (agronomic gain) for millions of smallholder farming households in prioritized farming systems by 2030, with an emphasis on women and young farmers, showing a measurable impact on food and nutrition security, income, resource use, soil health, climate resilience and climate change mitigation.
+Bilateral and Multilateral Development Partners & Development Finance Institutions Philanthropy, private donors and impact investors \$75 million No Grants LICs & MICs